Quick Links

 The National Crime Agency's Child Exploitation and Online Protection (CEOP) helps children and young people.
 CEOP offers help if a young person (up to 18) has been forced or tricked into taking part in sexual activity with anyone online or in the real world.
 CEOP also offer advice and resources to support with the online problems young people might face, such as cyberbullying and hacking.

-Resources: click on this pink banner
+Resources for families: click on this pink banner

 7 conversation starters about online safety